rossrobino/ovr/apps/docs/src/server/home/index.md

 <video aria-label="A video showing the network waterfall of a website loading.
 The HTML head element is streamed immediately, allowing JavaScript and CSS files to download while the rest of the HTML body streams in simultaneously." src="https://zsbsjhwuth2a2ck8.public.blob.vercel-storage.com/html-streaming-network-Owka5ZckQQIo791h0LQ771O5ZZV3Wb.mp4" autoplay loop muted loading="lazy" playsinline></video>

-ovr's architecture gives you true streaming SSR and progressive rendering out of the box.
+ovr's architecture gives you streaming server-side rendering out of the box.
 No hydration bundle, no buffering---just HTML delivered _in order_, as soon as it's ready.

 <div class="flex justify-center my-12">
 <a href="/01-get-started" class="button text-lg px-5 h-12">Get Started</a>